allandeboe/focust/resources/docs/BUILD_USING_DOCKER.md

 ### SSL Certificate
 First, we need to a SSL certificate with `focust-spring` and `focust-spring.p12` being the *alias* and *keystore* respectively.
 You can do this by creating a **Self-Signed SSL Certificate**.
 If you want more information on how to create a Self-Signed SSL Certificate, I recommend the page ["How to Enable HTTPS in Spring Boot Application?"](https://www.geeksforgeeks.org/how-to-enable-https-in-spring-boot-application/) by *GeeksForGeeks*.

-I recommend placing the generated `.p12` file into a hidden directory `.secrets` in the main project directory.
+I recommend placing the generated `.p12` file into the `./spring/src/main/resources/.keystore` directory.
+We will also need the password for the keystore later.

 > [!IMPORTANT]
 > changing the alias and keystore of the SSL Certificate should be reflected in the `./spring/src/main/resources/application.properties` file with the properties `server.ssl.key-store-alias` and `server.ssl.key-store`, respectively.
 Note that the `server.ssl.key-store` property needs to accept a value of `classpath:/keystore/[KEYSTORE]`, where `[KEYSTORE]` is the keystore value.

 ### Build Docker Image
-Now, before we go onto building the container, we need to create specific environment variables that will contain the secrets needed, which are just passwords for the *MySQL Database* and *Spring Security*. create the files `/.secrets/mysql-root` and `/.secrets/spring-security` on the main directory to just contain the passwords of each respectively.
+Now, before we go onto building the container, we need to create specific environment variables that will contain the secrets needed, which are just passwords for the *MySQL Database*, *Spring Security*, and the *SSL Keystore*. create the files `/.secrets/mysql-root`, `/.secrets/spring-security`, and `/.secrets/ssl-keystore` on the main directory to just contain the passwords of each respectively.

 After setting that, we can go ahead and run the `docker build` command after going to the `./spring` directory, making sure that we include those secrets.